geebioso/VDGLM/README.md

 The variance models are hard coded to depend on the output of a corresponding mean model in order to speed up fitting time.
 This change is motivated by how prewhitening works.
 The prewhitening procedure works as follows:
 - Fit GLM0
     - prewhiten (using residuals of GLM0)
-    - Fit GLM1
+    - Fit GLM1 on prewhitened data

 This code adds the additional VDGLM fitting step so that the whole procedure is now:
 - Fit GLM0
     - prewhiten (using residuals of GLM0)
-    - Fit GLM1
+    - Fit GLM1 on prewhitened data
     - Fit VDGLM0
 Encoding dependencies allows us to fit the mean models using OLS (which is faster than our optimization procedure).
 Model dependencies are hard-coded in the third entry of each entry of run_models.
 The entry is a cell of length two